© UNHCR/Hector Perez

 Migration, displacement and education: building bridges not walls

 UNESCO’s annual report monitoring progress towards SDG 4 (the education goal), focusing on the theme of migration and displacement: UNESCO (2019).
 Migration, displacement and education: building bridges not walls: global education monitoring report.
 UNESCO.
 Find the report here.

 Data and information on the educational challenges faced by the world’s displaced children: UNICEF (2017).
 Education Uprooted: for every migrant, refugee and displaced child, education.
 UNICEF.
 Find the report here.

 Hear it from the teachers: getting refugee children back to learning

 Teachers’ perspectives on refugee education: Mason, C. & Orcutt, S. (n.d.)
 Hear it from the teachers: getting refugee children back to learning.
 Save the Children.
 Read the report here.

 Want to find out more?

-Check out this comprehensive resource list for research on post-primary refugee education.
+Click the link above to view a comprehensive resource list for research on post-primary refugee education.
 This resource list includes links to key resources on refugee education, research design, working with young people as researchers, dissemination and advocacy, and ethics and safeguarding.